-- Seating changes within the classroom or vehicles owned or operated by the district. - Temporary confiscation of items that disrupt the educational process. - Rewards or demerits. - Behavioral contracts. - Counseling by teachers, school counselors, or administrative personnel. - Parent-teacher conferences. - Behavior coaching. - Anger management classes. - Mediation (victim-offender). - Classroom circles. - Family group conferencing. - Grade reductions for cheating, plagiarism, and as otherwise permitted by policy. - Detention, including outside regular school hours. - Sending the student to the office or other assigned area, or to in-school suspension. - Assignment of school duties such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in individual student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of- school suspension, as specified in the Out-of-School Suspension section of this Code - Placement in a DAEP, as specified in the DAEP on page 19. - Placement and/or expulsion in an alternative educational setting, as specified in the Placement and/or Expulsion for Certain Offenses on page 26. - Expulsion, as specified in the Expulsion on page 26. - Referral to an outside agency or legal authority for criminal prosecution in the addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.
+- Verbal correction, oral or written. - Cooling-off time or a brief "time-out" period, in accordance with law. - Seating changes within the classroom or vehicles owned or operated by the district. - Temporary confiscation of items that disrupt the educational process. - Rewards or demerits. - Behavioral contracts. - Counseling by teachers, school counselors, or administrative personnel. - Parent-teacher conferences. - Behavior coaching. - Anger management classes. - Mediation (victim-offender). - Classroom circles. - Family group conferencing. - Grade reductions for cheating, plagiarism, and as otherwise permitted by policy. - Detention, including outside regular school hours. - Sending the student to the office or other assigned area, or to in-school suspension. - Assignment of school duties such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in individual student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of- school suspension, as specified in the Out-of-School Suspension section of this Code. - Placement in a DAEP, as specified in the DAEP on page 19.

+- Placement and/or expulsion in an alternative educational setting, as specified in the Placement and/or Expulsion for Certain Offenses on page 26. - Expulsion, as specified in the Expulsion on page 26. - Referral to an outside agency or legal authority for criminal prosecution in the addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.